-EXTENDED OPPORTUNITIES PROGRAM AND SERVICES 714-564-6232, VL-110
+EXTENDED OPPORTUNITIES PROGRAMS AND SERVICES 714-564-6232, VL-110

-The Extended Opportunity Programs and Services (EOPS) is designed to assist eligible first generation, low-income students achieve their educational goals.
-The Cooperative Agencies Resources for Education (CARE) program provides additional resources to EOPS students who are parents of young children and single heads-of-household.
-To learn more about these programs, read the expanded program description on page 19, or drop by The Village, VL-110.
+The Extended Opportunities Programs and Services (EOPS) is designed to assist eligible first generation, low-income students achieve their educational goals by providing academic counseling, tutoring, textbook assistance and access to experiential learning opportunities.
+The Cooperative Agencies Resources for Education (CARE) program provides additional resources to an EOPS-qualified student who is a single parent, head of household, and receiving cash-aid for him/herself or dependent child(ren).
+To learn more about these programs, read the expanded program description on page 18, or drop by The Village, VL-110.